dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv1.x.md

 >__Note__: If you are updating the signing secret, the tenants need to be updated with new tokens via the `karavictl generate token` command.

-## Container Storage Module for Authorization Proxy Server Dynamic Configuration Settings
+## Container Storage Modules for Authorization Proxy Server Dynamic Configuration Settings

 Some settings are not stored in the `karavi-config-secret` but in the csm-config-params ConfigMap, such as LOG_LEVEL and LOG_FORMAT.
 To update the Authorization logging settings during runtime, run the below command, make your changes, and save the updated configMap data.